Friday the 13th: The Final Chapter: Plot

-After sleeping with Tina, Jimmy goes downstairs to get a bottle of wine.
-Jason pins his hand with a corkscrew before striking his face with a meat cleaver.
-Tina looks out a window upstairs and finds that her sister's bike is still there.
-Jason then bursts through the window and throws her to her death, crashing into the car.
+After sleeping with Tina, Jimmy goes downstairs to get a bottle of wine only for Jason to pin his hand down with a corkscrew and strike his face with a cleaver.
+Upstairs, Tina looks out a window and finds that Terri's bike is still there.
+Jason then bursts through the window and throws her to her death, crashing onto the car.
 While a stoned Ted watches stag films with a film projector, he gets too close to the projector screen and is stabbed in the head with a kitchen knife from the other side.
 Jason then goes upstairs, where Doug and Sara finish making love in the shower.
 After Sara leaves, Jason kills Doug by crushing his head against the shower tile.
 When Sara screams upon finding Doug's body, she tries to escape but gets a double-bit axe through her chest.

 Trish, Rob, and Gordon go next door to investigate and discover the teens' bodies.
 Gordon flees, and Jason kills Rob in the basement as Trish runs home, taking Rob's machete.
 She and Tommy barricade the house, but Jason breaks in and chases them into Tommy's room.
-Trish lures Jason out of the house and escapes, then returns home and is devastated to learn that Tommy did not run away.
+Trish lures Jason out of the house, escapes, then returns home and is devastated to learn that Tommy did not run away.
 She senses Jason behind her and tries to fight him off with the machete but is overpowered.
 Having disguised himself to look like Jason as a child, Tommy distracts him long enough for Trish to hit him with the machete, but she merely whacks off his mask.
 As Trish stands horrified at Jason's deformed face, Tommy takes the machete and strikes it in the side of his skull, causing him to collapse to the floor and split his head upon impact.
 When Tommy notices that Jason's fingers are slightly moving, he continues to hack at his body, yelling, "Die!
 Die!
 Die!" while Trish repeatedly yells out his name.

-At the hospital, Tommy visits Trish.
-He rushes in, embraces her, and gives a disturbed look while staring into the camera.
+At the hospital, Trish visits Tommy.
+Disturbed, he rushes in and embraces her.
+His eyes are closed as they embrace, but he then opens them, staring ominously on.